 - Conduct a minimum of 25 outbound sales calls per day

-- Convert 4 sales call per week into customers
+- Convert 4 sales calls per week into customers

 - Qualify leads and do thorough research of potential clients before calling, so that at least 90% of prospects I speak with are fully-qualified for our products

 - Ask for referrals after each completed sale, and/or after determining a sale is not going to occur.
-Goal: Obtain five qualified referrals per week and contacting each referral within 24 hours.
+Goal: Obtain five qualified referrals per week and contact each referral within 24 hours.

 - Join the gym and go every Monday, Wednesday, Friday for one hour minimum.

 You can alter this example however you want.
 This is just one way to set up your 30-60-90 day plan for a job interview.

 If you invest the time into creating a plan like this, it will make you stand out and will boost your chances of receiving a job offer.

 And once you’ve created a template for yourself, you can re-use it for multiple interviews by changing the basic details to match each job.